 Members with extensive training and some practice experience can apply for the Qualified Mediator (Q.Med) or Qualified Arbitrator (Q.Arb) designation that indicates they have been judged to be practising at an intermediate level.

 Application Fees: For members of ADR Institute of Saskatchewan, the fee for applying for a Qualified Mediator or Qualified Arbitrator Designation is $100.00 + GST.
-The fee for applying for a Chartered Mediator or Chartered Arbitrator Designation is $200.00 + GST.
+The fee for applying for a Chartered Mediator or Chartered Arbitrator Designation or Qualified Mediator (Family) is $200.00 + GST.
 A notice will be sent to the applicant once their application has been processed and prior to a Skills Assessment being scheduled.

 Annual Maintenance Fees: Once a national designation has been granted to a member, there are annual maintenance fees due to ADR Institute of Canada.
 Please visit ADRIC's Professional Designations webpage here to view the Designation Holders’ Annual Renewal Fees.